-Many individuals may experience eye irritation.
-Sometimes the irritation may be from eyelid inflammation, which may worsen with time.
+Many individuals experience eye irritation.
+Sometimes the irritation is caused by eyelid inflammation, which can worsen with time.
 Inflammation of the meibomian glands of the eyelid is called meibomianitis.

 Meibomian glands are oil glands located in your upper and lower eyelids.
 These oil glands have tiny openings that release oil into the tear film of the eye providing your eyes with lubrication.
 If meibomian glands become blocked, they do not function as they should.